vandalt/NotebookNavigator.nvim/README.md

 highlighting to distinguish cell markers from the rest of the text.

 ## Yanking/Deleting cells
-If you setup the mini.ai integration (see below) you can then do things like, `dah` to delete a cell, `yih` to copy just the code or `vah` to select the full cell in visual mode. (y)ank, (d)elete and (v)isual also work while inside the Hydra mode!
+If you set up the mini.ai integration (see below) you can then do things like, `dah` to delete a cell, `yih` to copy just the code or `vah` to select the full cell in visual mode. (y)ank, (d)elete and (v)isual also work while inside the Hydra mode!